bcgov/platform-developer-docs/src/docs/platform-architecture-reference/nsx-networking.md

   - Egress
 ```

-Most applications recognize the env vars for proxies.
+Most applications recognize the environment variables for proxies.
 Set them on your pod and see if things "just work".

 ```
 HTTP_PROXY=http://swpxkam.gov.bc.ca:8080